awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/SSLNET.SingleInstance.md

     command: powershell -NoProfile -ExecutionPolicy Bypass -file C:\\certs\\install-cert.ps1
 ```

 In a single instance environment, you must also modify the instance's security group to allow traffic on port 443\.
-The following configuration file retrieves the security group's ID using an AWS CloudFormation function and adds a rule to it:
+The following configuration file retrieves the security group's ID using an AWS CloudFormation function and adds a rule to it\.

 **Example \.ebextensions/https\-instance\-single\.config**